ysyk2021/time-is-a-finite-resource-how-to-use-it-wisely/src/chapter-8-1.md

-Chapter: The Importance of Achieving Work-Life Balance through Wise Use of Time
+The Importance of Achieving Work-Life Balance through Wise Use of Time
 ===============================================================================

 In this chapter, we will delve into the significance of achieving work-life balance and how wise utilization of time plays a crucial role in this pursuit.
 Readers will gain insights into the benefits of work-life balance, understand the challenges they may face, and explore practical strategies for effectively managing their time to create a harmonious equilibrium.